lyu-ai/agentok/website/docs/guides/using/api/index.md

 The API endpoints outlined in this document are currently in a provisional state and may undergo changes.

-We welcome any feedback or issues you encounter via our [**GitHub Issue Tracker**](https://github.com/tiwater/flowgen/issues).
+We welcome any feedback or issues you encounter via our [**GitHub Issue Tracker**](https://github.com/hughlv/agentok/issues).
 Your contributions help us improve..

 :::

 ## Authentication Protocols

-FlowGen's APIs support authentication via OAuth2 Bearer Tokens and API Keys.
+Agentok Studio's APIs support authentication via OAuth2 Bearer Tokens and API Keys.
 For third-party application integrations, the provision of an API Key in the request header (X-API-KEY) is the recommended authentication method.

 Below are examples of how to apply the API Key within various platforms: